tfausak/tfausak.github.io/_posts/2012-02-15-how-four-characters-caused-579-errors.md

 ---
-title: How Four Characters Caused 579 Errors
+title: How four characters caused 579 errors
 ---

 When I started work this morning, my goal was to eliminate errors